phra/phra.github.io/posts/amsi.md

 Write-host -ForegroundColor green "AMSI won't be called anymore"
 ```

+The `amsiInitFailed` property is not directly exposed due to the fact that the it's declared private, but thanks to the [.NET Reflection API](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/reflection) we can access it.
+By setting it at `$true` we can successfully disable AMSI and `amsi.dll`'s `AmsiScanBuffer` won't be called anymore.

 ### Patching AmsiScanBuffer

 It's also possible to _monkeypatch_ at runtime the `amsi.dll` code.
 In particular, we are interested in patching the function `AmsiScanBuffer`.
 We can overwrite the logic of this function by making them always return `S_OK`, as when the command is allowed to run.

 ![AMSI Patch](../assets/images/amsi-patch.png "AMSI Patch")

 In order to do that we can craft a malicious DLL to load at runtime that will patch on the fly the `amsi.dll` in our memory space.
-There are multiple versions of this specific bypass, I will report the latest `C#` version.
+There are multiple versions of this specific bypass, I will report the latest version.

 ```powershell
 # Add-Type writes *.cs on disk!!